- Art Galleries

 Currently, the Department of Modern Languages and Literatures does not have a language laboratory; however, the University Library has audio and video tape collections of instructional programs in the languages currently taught, including American Sign Language.
 This temporary facility is located at Media, Resources and Reserves in the library.

 The University Library plays an important role on campus, constantly transforming its services to support the teaching and learning needs of students and faculty in an ever-changing digital environment.
-The University Library continues to house locally owned printed materials and provide access to extensive electronic information resources online.
-The library instruction program guides and helps students locate and use the right information at the right time.
+The University Library continues to house locally owned printed materials and provides access to extensive electronic information resources online.
+The library instruction program teaches students how to locate and use the right information at the right time.
 The University Library also provides facilities where students use the latest technology tools in the Learning Commons, collaborate with their peers in group study rooms, or study in quiet areas.

 The University Library offers extensive collections, both in print and online, to support academic programs and faculty research.
 The library holds over 900,000 printed items, including books, journals, scores, maps, and U.S. federal and California state government publications.
-The library currently maintains approximately 1,000 print subscriptions to journals, some of which offer free on-line access to electronic versions.
+The library currently maintains over 300 print subscriptions to journals, some of which offer free on-line access to electronic versions.
 In addition, it has over 850,000 microform items, and over 30,000 media resources.
-In terms of online access to information resources, the library subscribes to many electronic databases and provides access to approximately 16,000 journals and over 30,000 electronic books.
+The library subscribes to many electronic databases and provides access to approximately 101,000 journals and over 120,000 electronic books.
 The University Library supports and maintains both special collections and archives.
 Special Collections houses rare and antiquarian books; fine examples of book art; and manuscript collections, such as the Jensen Family papers, which provide rich primary sources on the history of the Hayward area.
 The University Archives contain the official records of the history of the university, as well as materials pertinent to the history of Southern Alameda County.
-The library online catalog, HAYSTAC, lists the entire collection and can be searched by author, title, subject, call number, and keywords.
-Visit the library website at http://library.csueastbay.edu and discover the information resources both within the library and beyond the walls of the University Library.
+The library online catalog at http://csueb.iii.com/search/X can be searched by author, title, subject, call number, and keywords.
+Visit the library website at http://library.csueastbay.edu to discover information resources both within and beyond the walls of the library.

 The library offers LIBY 1210 (Introduction to Information Literacy), a course which satisfies the General Education Information Literacy requirement.
-The library also offers LIBY 1551 (Information Skills for the Electronic Age) and LIBY 3200 (Discipline Based Information Research).
+The library also offers LIBY 1551 (Information Skills for the Electronic Age).
 (See the Library chapter in the undergraduate section of this catalog for course descriptions and further information.)
-In addition to credit courses, the library offers course-specific instructions and workshops at faculty request to complement specific projects and papers assigned in class.
+In addition to credit courses, the library offers course-specific instruction and workshops at faculty request to complement specific projects and papers assigned in class.

-The library offers reference assistance in person at the Reference Desk, over the telephone, and through electronic chat reference and e-mail.
+The library offers reference assistance in person at the Reference Desk, over the telephone, through electronic chat reference, and via e-mail.
 Librarians are also available by appointment and during scheduled office hours for individual consultation regarding library research.
-For a list of the librarians/staff and their subject areas, see the University Libraries page.
+For a list of the librarians/staff and their subject areas, see the University Libraries Directory.

 Circulation and Borrowing Services

-Most library printed materials are available for check-out for various loan periods.
-For details about our circulation policies, ask at the Circulation Desk or check the Library's home page.
-The library participates in LINK+, a resource sharing service that enables faculty, staff, and students to place their own requests to borrow books that are not available at Cal State East Bay.
-Books are borrowed from other public and private libraries throughout the state and wider region.
-Interlibrary Loan staff help you borrow materials not readily available at the University Library or through LINK+.
-The library's interlibrary loan service provides books and journal articles unavailable here.
-Request forms are available on the library's web page and the service is available for a nominal fee.
+Most library printed materials are available for check-out.
+For details about our circulation policies, ask at the Circulation Desk or contact us at (510) 885-3612, or email@example.com.
+The library participates in LINK+ (at http://csul.iii.com), a resource sharing service that enables faculty, staff, and students to place their own requests to borrow books that are not available at Cal State East Bay.
+Books are borrowed from public university libraries throughout the state.
+Interlibrary Loan staff help you borrow books and journal articles not readily available at the University Library or through LINK+.
+You can make interlibrary loan requests through the library web site at https://csueastbay.illiad.oclc.org/illiad/logon.html.